p36-io/cap-ui5-gpt-chat/README.md

-# OpenAI Chatbot built on the SAP Cloud Application Programming Model and SAPUI5
+# A ChatGPT-like chat app built with SAP CAP and SAPUI5

 ## Run the app locally in development mode